arduino/package-index-py/README.md

-# 🐍 MicroPython Library Registry
+# 🐍 MicroPython Package Index

 A list of useful MicroPython libraries that can be used with the compatible Arduino products.